mikealbers/film-collection-tools/README.md

 ![basic example](tmdb-file-rename/images/tmdb-basic-example.png)

 In some cases, usually when a file has a pretty generic or common title, there can be a lot of results.
-In this case, the correct title was out of view and you would need to scroll through the options
+In this case, the correct title is out of view and you would need to scroll through the options

 ![long example](tmdb-file-rename/images/tmdb-long-example.png)